PaulZC/Artemis_Global_Tracker/Tools/README.md

 to get your own key and copy and paste it into a file called _Google_Static_Maps_API_Key.txt_ so the mapper can read it.

 The _GMail Downloader_ requires access to your GMail credentials.
 Follow [these instructions](https://developers.google.com/gmail/api/quickstart/python) to create your credentials and enable access for Python.
+After you have run the quickstart.py you will need to delete your token.pickle file as the
+Downloader needs _modify_ permissions and quickstart.py only requests _readonly_ permissions.
+A new token.pickle will be created when you run the
+Downloader.

 For full instructions, please refer to the [Iridium_9603_Beacon repo](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/RockBLOCK.md#tracking-your-beacon-with-an-internet-connection).